dougwollison/quickstart/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/quickstart/releases) for this project.**

+= 1.5.0 =
+New repeater field capabilities, static option on taxonomies, taxonomy option on meta_box.

 = 1.4.2 =
 Added get_value and post_field options for fields.
 Also fixed bug with multi-value select fields.